 Each of these assignments will require you to have a basic understanding of some underlying core concept and then deepen that understanding through applied practice.
+The course allows for both individual and group-based work.
 The syllabus outlines these assignments for each unit; further details will be discussed during class and through instructions posted on Sakai.

 It is advisable to bring your laptop to every class, but since we will be meeting in the SILS computer lab (Manning 117), you may rely on the computers there for in-class exercises and occasional practice.
-It never hurts to save your work to a flash drive or to Dropbox or GoogleDocs!
+It never hurts to save your work to OneDrive or Dropbox or Google Drive!